-This Chicken Salad Christmas Tree has been so popular that I’ve decided to make an instructive video for it.
+This Chicken Salad Christmas Tree idea has been so popular that I’ve decided to make an instructive video for it.
 You can use this idea and make other holiday salads as well, as I have done in the past.

 A couple of years ago, I was cooking a Christmas dinner and had a leftover chicken salad that I wanted to somehow use for the table.
 But the chicken salad is not “fancy” enough to serve to guests.